lewisnjue/AI/mlp/notes.md

 when training neural networks, weights intilizatin plays a crucial role in ensuring stable and efficient learning.
 Randomly initlalzed weights that are too large or too smal can cause problems like:
 1. vanising gradients:
 - if weights are too small, gradients shrink exponentially during backpropagation (eg in deep networks with sigmoid/tanh)
-- result: neurons stop learning ("die")
+- result: neurons stop learning ("die") // this is called dead neurons

 2. exploding gradients:
 - if weights are too large, gradients grow exponentially, calusing unstable updtes.
 - result: model fails to converge.

 3. Dead Neurons(ReLU):
-- in ReLu, if weights are intialzed such that pre-activations are negative, gradients become zero (no leanring).
+- in ReLu, if weights are intialzed such that pre-activations are negative, gradients become zero (no leanring). // this results in gradient becoming zero -> dead neuron i hope you rember from make more

 ## common initialzaton methods in pytorch
 pytorch provides built-in methods to avoid thsee issues: